 The Denver Division of Disability Rights encourages you to take reasonable steps to prepare yourself and your home for emergencies, while also remaining calm.
 Read more for supply recommendations, emergency communication options, and more.

 Several stores have dedicated time frames seniors, people with disabilities, pregnant women, and other vulnerable populations to shop and therefore minimize their risk.

-To ensure better outcomes for our community during this unprecedented time, Colorado Cross-Disability Coalition is being proactive, compassionate, and conscious in our response to COVID-19.
+To ensure better outcomes for our community during this unprecedented time, Colorado Cross-Disability Coalition is proactive, compassionate, and conscious in our response to COVID-19.

 As millions of children are displaced from their schools due to the coronavirus, a sub-crisis has risen for American parents: What will the kids do all day?
-The widespread school closures have sent a ripple effect into parent communities as many scramble to find ways to smoothly transition kids into at-home life.
+The widespread school closures have sent a ripple effect into parent communities as many scramble to find ways to transition kids into at-home life smoothly.
 It’s one thing to entertain them all day on the weekends.
 It’s another when you have seven days a week to fill for an indefinite period of time.

 “We have a preemptive opportunity to save lives through the actions we take right now that we will not have in a few weeks.
 It is a public health imperative.
-It is also our responsibility as a community to act while we still have a choice and while our actions can have the greatest impact.”
+It is also our responsibility as a community to act while we still have a choice, and while our actions can have the greatest impact.”
 From an article written by Asaf Bitton, MD, MPH, the executive director of Ariadne Labs in Boston, MA.